 Benefits of life indoors

-The average life span of an outdoor cat is 2 to 3 years, whereas an indoor-only cat can live 15 to 20 years.
+Free-roaming outdoor cats are at risk for a shortened life, while a cat that stays indoors or uses an enclosed catio may live up to 15 years or more.
 Indoor cats are usually healthier, too, which saves on veterinary bills for treatment of contagious diseases, parasites, and abscesses from fights with other animals.
 While it is true that cats enjoy sunshine, fresh air, and exercise, they do not need to go outside to be satisfied.
 Some creative planning on the part of their human guardians can help indoor cats live fully.

 Obviously, it is best to keep a cat in from the beginning, especially if you are starting with a kitten or young adult.
 Most cats who grow up inside show no inclination to leave the safety of home.
 Other cats who are accustomed to going out can make life miserable for the entire household by clawing at windows, yowling and trying to bolt through open doors.
 But while the transition may take some time and patience, even the most confirmed outdoor cat can eventually be convinced of indoor comforts.